hpsa/hpe-application-automation-tools-plugin/collection-tool/test-result-collection-tool/src/main/assemblies/content/readme.txt

 Configuration
 -------------

-In order to push test results to MQM server, this tool requires specification of the server location (-s option), sharedspace ID (-d option) and workspace ID (-w option), which can be specified directly as a command-line arguments or in a configuration file as shown on the following example:
+To push test results to MQM server, this tool requires the server location (-s option), sharedspace ID (-d option) and workspace ID (-w option).
+This data can be passed as command-line arguments or in a configuration file.

+Example configuration file:

     # Server URL with protocol and port
     server=http://myserver.hpe.com:8080